zachdekoning/IntuneBrew/README.md

    - Navigate to "Certificates & secrets"
    - Upload the public key portion of your certificate

+### Copy Assignments

+Using the `-CopyAssignments` switch with `IntuneBrew.ps1` or creating a `CopyAssignments` Variable with Boolean Value `true` in your Azure Automation indicates that assignments from the existing app version should be copied to the new version.

 ### App JSON Structure

 Apps are defined in JSON files with the following structure: